MarcelZama/Data-Science/README.md

 Appoint a Data Protection Officer if your organization's core activities involve large-scale processing of sensitive data.

-It's essential for organizations involved in machine learning and data science to integrate GDPR compliance into their processes and practices.
+Organizations involved in machine learning and data science need to integrate GDPR compliance into their processes and practices.
 This involves collaboration between data scientists, legal teams, and privacy professionals to ensure that both the technical and legal aspects are addressed appropriately.

 ## Decision Trees and Random Forests

 Given code is not created by me, is only modified and updated.